The Purpose of MormonThink

 Another way to look at this

 Every day, thousands of LDS missionaries and well-meaning Latter-day Saints try to convince friends and total strangers that their religions are not entirely true and that many of the beliefs that these people have had all their lives are wrong.
 The missionaries offer to provide evidence in the form of books, testimonies and historical events that the non-members may not be aware of.
 Mormons think nothing about doing this.
-If the person responds "my pastor says the Mormon Church is full of lies" or "I know I'm right" or "any church that used to practice polygamy can't be true" or "I've seen this all before" we say to them "you've only heard one side of the story, let us tell you our side and you can decide for yourself if what we say is true or not," or "be open-minded and just look at our information before you dismiss it."
+If the person responds, "My pastor says the Mormon Church is full of lies," or, "I know I'm right," or, "Any church that used to practice polygamy can't be true," or, "I've seen this all before," we say to them, "You've only heard one side of the story, let us tell you our side and you can decide for yourself if what we say is true or not," or "Be open-minded and just look at our information before you dismiss it."
 If the person is unwilling to even listen to the missionary present his evidence, he is labeled 'close-minded' or unreceptive to the truth.

 We would ask that in this same manner of open-mindedness, we as Latter-day Saints provide others with the same courtesy of listening to what they have to say and truly examine their evidence just as we would want an investigator to give us a chance to present arguments and really consider the information before dismissing it.